IBM/integrity-enforcer/docs/README_FOR_RESOURCE_PROTECTION_PROFILE.md

 oc apply -f sample-rsp.yaml -n secure-ns
 ```

-This profile become available instantly after creation, and any further incoming admission requests that match this profile will be evaluated by signature verification in IV.
+This profile become available instantly after creation, and any further incoming admission requests that match this profile will be evaluated by signature verification in IShield.

 ## Rule Syntax